ChampionChanPH/playwright-tests/README.md

 The main framework used for the tests is Playwright JS.
 To get started, first make sure you have Node JS installed on your machine.

 Simply download it from their website: [Node JS](https://nodejs.org/).
-Once you have Node JS, on your Integrated Develpment Environment or IDE like [Visual Studio Code](), on the terminal, type the code below to download Playwright.
+Once you have Node JS on your Integrated Develpment Environment or IDE like [Visual Studio Code](), go to the terminal and type the code below to download Playwright.

 `npm install --save-dev @playwright/test`